department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/womens-health-care-needs.md

 If you don’t have VA health care benefits, you may still be able to get care:

 - **If you’re not sure what health benefits you may have earned,** contact our Women Veterans Call Center.
 Our trained, all-female staff will help you figure out your benefits and take the next step to getting care.
 Call 855-VA-WOMEN (855-829-6636).
 Or, [start a secure chat](https://www.womenshealth.va.gov/WOMENSHEALTH/programoverview/wvcc.asp).
-- **If you’ve served in a combat zone,** get free, private counseling, alcohol and drug assessment, and other support at 1 of our 300 community Vet Centers.
+- **If you’ve served in a combat zone,** get free private counseling, alcohol and drug assessment, and other support at 1 of our 300 community Vet Centers.
 [Find a Vet Center near you](/facilities/).
 - **If you’re homeless or at risk of becoming homeless:**
   - Visit our website to learn about VA programs for Veterans who are homeless.
 [Visit www.va.gov/homeless](https://www.va.gov/homeless/).
   - Contact the National Call Center for Homeless Veterans at 877-4AID-VET (<a href="tel:+1-877-424-3838">877-424-3838</a>) anytime day or night.
 A trained VA counselor will offer information about VA homeless programs, health care, and other services in your area.
 The call is free and confidential (private).